dpengftw/jedioncrk/README.md

 ### Hi there, I'm David 👋

 ## Introduction
-- 🔭 I’m currently working on at [Bill.com][billcom]
+- 🔭 I’m currently working at [Bill.com][billcom]
 - 🌱 I’m currently learning Kubernetes
-- 🥅 2020 Goals: Making it easier to Ops
+- 🥅 2020 Goals: Making it easier to DevOps

 ### Connect with me: